As we all know, things don’t always go as planned. This morning we headed out bright and early

 headed up towards Richland Creek Wilderness for at least a short hike.
 We turned north off the highway onto Falling

-Water Road, not to be confused with Falling Water Cut-off, this road follows Falling Water Creek right
+Water Road, not to be confused with Falling Water Cut-off.
+This road follows Falling Water Creek right

 from the headwaters north and eventually crosses the creek on the concrete